Corrector Yui: Correctors

 Corrector Software No. 3, The Predictor.
 Yui meets her on a love fortune-telling site.
-Has ability to foresee the future.
-Her visions, though most of time accurate, can sometimes deviate, especially when she doesn't have enough data/knowledge about the subject (like when Yui hugged her, when her vision in which Yui shakes her hand, when they first meet, and when she is trapped in Rapunzel's tower on the fairytale simulation).
-Has wise, maternal personality.
-Her power enables Yui to access the Wind Element Suit and enables Yui to predict the enemies' movements and attacks.
-She often becomes a subject for Control's flirting, but thanks to her ability, she can evade most of it (leaving Control in distress).
+She has a wise, maternal personality and possesses the ability to foresee the future.
+However, her visions, while mostly accurate, can sometimes deviate, especially when she does not have enough data/knowledge about the subject.
+Her power enables Yui to access the Wind Element Suit and grants her the ability to predict enemies' movements and attacks.
+She often becomes a subject for Control's flirting, but evades it due to her ability, leaving Control in distress.